CIS565-Fall-2015/Project5-GLSL-Ray-Marcher/README.md

 **Provided Code:**
 The provided code in `raymarch.glsl` is straight from iq's Raymarching Primitives; see {iq-prim}.
-It just sets up a nice starter camera.
+It just sets up a simple starter camera.

 ### Features